Information for publicists and advertisers of my shows.

-Tom Smith brings back a time that is nearly forgotten – a time before electronic gadgetry and over-processed music – a time before children’s music was a ‘marketing segment’ – a time before purple dinosaurs roamed the television scape – a time when ordinary folks shared music face-to-face over the kitchen table or in front of the fireplace.
+Tom Smith brings back a time that is nearly forgotten – a time before electronic gadgetry and over-processed music – a time before children’s music was a marketing segment – a time when ordinary folks shared music face-to-face over the kitchen table or in front of the fireplace.
+Tom Smith’s family shows are in the old-school style of Pete Seeger, combining classic folk songs with feel-good originals.
 Bring the entire family.
 You will leave with a bagful of songs that you forgot you knew.

 Ellen Schmidt writes “The Chanticleers are a group of friends who make joyful kitchen-music.
 Irish ballads sit next to banjo tunes, and whistle jigs keep company with new songs that sound like old songs.”
 The group includes Linda Abrams, Kate Chadbourne, Bob Phillips, Pat Kenneally, Oen Kennedy, and Tom Smith – including vocals, guitar, banjo, whistles, Irish flute, harp, piano, bodhran, and spoons.